 how Chinese became my daughter's dominate language at age two in rural minnesota

-how my daughter's dominate language became Mandarin Chinese at age two in rural minnesotaWhen Chinese became the dominate language for my daughter right around the age of two I was shocked!
+how my daughter's dominate language became Mandarin Chinese at age two in rural minnesotaChinese became the dominate language around the age of two.

 When we moved back to The States after living in Taiwan for three years, we decided to switch from speaking English at home to Chinese.
-Our daughter was ten months old at that time and not speaking much.

-After the initial awkward stage of switching over to communicating with her in Chinese (I’m more comfortable in English even though I am fairly fluent in Chinese), it slowly became a normal part of our lives.
+After the initial awkward stage of switching over to communicating with her in Chinese (I’m more comfortable in English even though I am fairly fluent in Mandarin Chinese), it slowly became a normal part of our lives.

-What really helped us in this process was having my mom stay with us for three months.
 This was the summer right before our daughter turned two.
-During that time, she taught my daughter many traditional Chinese songs that my daughter fell in love with (click here to access my spotify playlist of our favorite traditional Chinese children songs).
+During that time, she taught my daughter many traditional Chinese songs that my daughter fell in love with (click here to access my spotify playlist of our favorite traditional Chinese nursery rhymes).

 How To Teach Toddlers Chinese

-Raising bilingual kids can sound like a daunting task.
-But as with anything, when you educate yourself on the topic, take baby steps and most importantly trust in God to guide you, it’s actually a lot easier than you think.
+But as with anything, when you educate yourself on the topic, take baby steps, be consistent in speaking and learning the language, it’s actually more doable than you think.

 More Goodies